-New Mexican chilies are harvested in the summer.
+New Mexican chile peppers such as Hatch are harvested in the summer months.

-Green Hatch chiles are distinguished by the richness and depth of flavor they achieve when they are fire roasted.
+Green Hatch chile peppers are distinguished by the richness and depth of flavor they achieve when they are fire roasted.
 Green Hatch chiles are elongated, curvacious and come to a blunt point.
 Their skin is semi thick, smooth, glossy and deep lime green in color.
 Inside the pod is a thin white membrane with trace amount of seeds.
-Hatch chiles are generally never eaten fresh, though a fresh hatch chile is bright, succulent and reveals a bite of pepper.
+Hatch chiles are generally never eaten fresh, though a fresh Hatch chile pepper is bright, succulent and reveals a bite of pepper.
 Cooked Hatch chiles are sweet, tangy and rich with flavors and aromas of pepper and smoke.
-A mild to medium heat chile, the Hatch chile pepper ranges at 1,000 to 2,500 units on the Scoville scale.
+A mild to medium heat chile, the Hatch chile ranges at 1,000 to 2,500 units on the Scoville scale.

 Hatch chiles are harvested green and fire roasted in cages or on grills and served alone or alongside dishes with Latin and Southwestern flavors.
 They can be used in place of any mild to medium heat chile, stuffed with cheese, vegetables and meats.
 They pair with cheeses both fresh and aged, cream, beef, lamb, goat, pork, shellfish, corn, potatoes, tomatoes and beans.
 Their flavors are bold enough to stand up to other bold and bright flavors and spices such as cumin, paprika, oregano and cilantro.
 Hatch chiles are a commonplace topping on burgers throughout the Southwest.